Vortical interactions in turbulent thermoacoustic systems: Introduction

-The application of clustering techniques for identifying and analyzing coherent structures in turbulent flows has gained significant traction in recent years.
-In the Lagrangian-based paradigm for fluid-flow networks, spectral clustering techniques have been employed to identify vortices \citep{hadjighasem2016spectral, schneide2018probing}.
-Furthermore, a coherent structure coloring technique based on a Lagrangian framework has been utilized to detect coherence in fluid flows where only sparse velocity data is available \citep{schlueter2017coherent}.
-In addition, Gabriel graphs have been leveraged to analyze and classify vortical flows based on their topological similarities \citep{krueger2019quantitative}.
-Recent advances have also witnessed the use of community detection methods to identify vortical structures within turbulent flow fields \citep{murayama2018characterization} and develop reduced-order models for laminar wake flows \citep{meena2018network, gopalakrishnan2020network}.

-\citet{meena2021identifying} developed a community-based network formulation to extract flow-modifying vortical structures in two- and three-dimensional isotropic turbulence.
-The induced velocity, ascribed to the weighted network edges, was used to quantify the web of interactions between vortical elements.
-This interaction-based paradigm was utilized to find communities of vortical nodes with dense connections.
-The inter- and intra-community interactions between groups of vortical nodes were used to determine the connector and periphery nodes that exert the most and least effect on other communities, respectively.
-In a separate study, \citet{murayama2018characterization} leveraged the spatial distribution of vortex strengths in the turbulence network and the community structure of the vorticity field to investigate the relationship between the local pressure fluctuations and the presence of a primary hub near the injector rim in a turbulent combustor.
-The authors established that the location of local minima in pressure fluctuations corresponded to the proximity of the primary hub to the injector rim of the combustor.
-This finding provided insight into the interplay between the network properties and pressure variations within the combustor.
-Later, \cite{kawano2023complex} extended the concept of clustering of complex networks in thermofluid systems to analyze the spatiotemporal dynamics of a model single-element rocket combustor using a spatial network constructed from flux balance of acoustic energy.
+Since coherent structures are ubiquitous in fluid flows, applying clustering techniques for identifying and analyzing vortical interactions in turbulent flows has gained significant traction in the last decade.
+Community detection methods have been successfully used in identifying vortical structures within turbulent flow fields \citep{murayama2018characterization} and developing reduced-order models for laminar wake flows \citep{meena2018network}.
+In a separate study, \citet{murayama2018characterization} leveraged the spatial distribution of vortex strengths in the turbulence network and the community structure of the vorticity field to establish that the location of local minima in pressure fluctuations correspond to the proximity of the primary hub of the turbulence network to the injector rim of the combustor.
+Later, \cite{kawano2023complex} extended the concept of clustering of complex networks in thermofluid systems to analyze the spatio-temporal dynamics of a model single-element rocket combustor using a spatial network constructed from flux balance of acoustic energy.
 The authors demonstrated that the development of spatially large communities exhibiting strong connections plays a crucial role in driving thermoacoustic instability.
-The cumulative body of research conducted thus far has progressively deepened our comprehension of the intricate spatiotemporal dynamics of thermoacoustic systems.
+The cumulative body of research conducted thus far has progressively deepened our comprehension of the intricate spatio-temporal dynamics of thermoacoustic systems.